A Note to the Host

 Wiener Schnitzel is classic German food.
 Everyone loves it and most people know what it is, even if they don't speak German.
 It's traditionally made with veal, but just as yummy and less expensive made with pork.
 Pork preparation is also often referred to as Jagerschnitzel, although Jagerschnitzel is often served with a mushroom gravy.

+Here's our famous Apple Strudel recipe.
 The name Strudel means "whirlpool" because flaky pastry is wrapped and rolled around a sweet and spicy fruit compote.
-Apple is the most traditional Strudel, but it can be made with virtually any sweet or savory filling.
 Roasted breadcrumbs are spread between the pastry and compote giving Strudel its "crumby" texture.